- MFA – Northwestern University

 Current research in the use of ephemeral mediums to communicate historical narratives has resulted in performative installations for both Torn Space Theater and Buffalo’s City of Night.

-Based in Buffalo, NY, she is an Associate Professor of Scenography and the Chair of the Department of Theatre and Dance at the University at Buffalo.
+Based in Buffalo, NY, she is a Professor of Scenography and the Chair of the Department of Theatre and Dance at the University at Buffalo.
 She is a faculty fellow of UB’s Techne Institute for Arts and Emerging Technologies.
 She has held office in the USITT Upstate New York Regional Section and in Region II of the Kennedy Center American College Theater Festival.
 She holds a BA with Honors in Theater/French Language and Literature from Buffalo State College, SUNY and a MFA in Stage Design from Northwestern University.

 Lynne’s work has earned her an Emerging Designer Residency (Steppenwolf), a Design Fellowship at the Kennedy Center (Intensive in Scenic & Costume Design: The Collaborative Process with Ming Cho Lee and Constance Hoffman), a Joseph Jefferson Citation Nomination, The Michael Merritt Scholarship for Excellence in Design and Collaboration and the UB Faculty Award for Excellence in Mentoring Undergraduate Research and Creative Activity.
 Lynne is a member of United Scenic Artists – Local 829.